-The Bank will continue to build on its strengths to further develop and sustain its business (both Conventional and Islamic) in the coming year to further enhance its market position in view of the post-pandemic recovery.
-This will also be in line with the growing aspiration to expand and grow business relating to climate change and environmental protection.
-The Bank will anchor its efforts in developing new business opportunities, financing solutions and products linked to Environmental, Social and Governance ("ESG") with sustainability-linked features to meet growing needs from customers and encourage wider adoption of green finance and sustainability practices.
-This will also be aligned to MUFG's management strategic goals, in line with the Bank's aspiration to achieve Net Zero Carbon emissions by 2050.
+The Bank has been positioning itself to tap on post-pandemic recovery and has been consistently building its strengths to further develop and sustain its business pillars (both Conventional and Islamic) in the coming financial year to focus on capturing new business opportunities and further enhance its market position.

+This will also be in line with the Bank's growing aspiration and vision to expand business relating to climate change and environmental protection.
+The Bank will anchor its efforts actively in exploring sustainable and green financing opportunities, provide sound transition financing solutions and products linked to Environmental, Social and Governance ("ESG") with sustainability-linked features to support our key customers existing core business operations and their transition journey.
+This will also be aligned to MUFG's management strategic goals, in line with the Group's aspiration to achieve Net Zero Carbon emissions by 2050.